SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/notes.md

     -	Improves clarity in evaluation phase (clean input/output lineage).

 ### Overall Summary
-- Phase 4.5 became a controlled diagnostic retraining phase; introducing only essential data-level corrections while maintaining full experiment integrity.
+- Phase 4.5 became a controlled diagnostic retraining phase; introducing only essential data-level corrections (median-risk weighted BCE, log-transformed regression targets) while maintaining full experiment integrity.
+- Training and validation loss analysis shows **faster early convergence** and **improved learning efficiency**, with validation curves highlighting earlier overfitting consistent with the interventions.
-- This structure now guarantees clean versioning, reproducibility, and interpretability moving into Phase 5 (evaluation and benchmarking).
+- This structured approach guarantees **clean versioning, reproducibility, and interpretability**, providing a robust foundation for Phase 5 evaluation and benchmarking.

 ---

-## Day 26: Continue Phase 5
+## Day 27: Continue Phase 5

-didnt understand where in the scripts logic we implement and why we implement inverse trasnform, and why this is important for clinicl interpretability.
+didnt understand where in the scripts logic we implement and why we implement inverse transform, and why this is important for clinicl interpretability.

 Your regression target pct_time_high represents something real and interpretable, like “the percentage of time a patient’s NEWS2 score was above threshold.”